raquentin/raquentin.github.io/content/posts/the-booklist.md

 ### 2025

+- **Static Program Analysis** by Andres Møller and Michael Schwartzbach
 - **Linux Kernel Development** by Robert Love
 - **Introduction to Linear Algebra** by Gilbert Strang
 - **Operating Systems: Three Easy Pieces** by Andrea and Remzi Arpaci-Dusseau